PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-09 17:34:11
+Last updated: 2024-04-09 17:34:47
-Random Quote: No, that you think you'll graduate High-School. - Meemaw
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon